OliverAbdulrahim/linux-for-blade-14/README.md

 - **Microphone fix:** 6.2+ Linux kernel contains [support](https://bugzilla.kernel.org/show_bug.cgi?id=216801) for the Blade 14's built-in microphone array.
 A script in this repo can download and install a kernel version you specify.

-## Getting started

 ### Recommended distributions for your Blade 14

-To apply these fixes, you'll need to install Linux on your Blade 14.
+To apply the fixes I've provided, you'll first need to install Linux on your Blade 14.
 Check out these distros:
-<details><summary>Show recommendations</summary>

 - [**Pop!_OS**](https://pop.system76.com/)
     - Highly recommended!
 In my testing, this Linux distribution is very stable on the Blade 14